monstaber/databox-backup/README.md

 | **Total** | **0 CZK / year** |

 GitHub does not allow a direct *Fork* from a public repo into a private one.
-Use either: (a) the **Use this template** button on this repo (if the owner has enabled template mode) and choose *Private* visibility when creating your copy, or (b) `git clone` this repo and push the history into a new private repo you create in your own account.
+Use either: (a) the **Use this template** button on this repo and choose *Private* visibility when creating your copy, or (b) `git clone` this repo and push the history into a new private repo you create in your own account.

 ## Architecture